 Customers can also reuse their initial capital for several rounds of arbitrage trading.
 For example, if you have R200,000 in capital and you still have your full R1 million Single Discretionary Allowance to use, we will assist you to do 5 rounds of trading the same R200,000 capital.
 This may take a week or two, but you will see your profits start accumulating after each round.

-The higher the capital you have, the greater the return will be (all other factors remaining the same) as the fixed banking FX costs don't need to be incurred for each round of the arbitrage trade.
+The higher the capital you have, the greater the return will be (all other factors remaining the same) as the fixed banking FX costs have a smaller impact on each round of the arbitrage trade.

 In summary, the higher the initial amount of trading capital, the quicker your principal and profits will be returned and the better the return will be.

 Is there a referral program for VALR Arbitrage?

 VALR offers a referral reward program for VALR Arbitrage.
 Rewards are equal to 10% of the profit share earned by VALR on each trade.